 Start by stacking your three pieces.

 Note: My stacking of the pieces is incorrect here!
 I had to rip out my stitches.
-It should be
+It should be right sides together with the batting on the bottom!

-Place the elastic with the loop facing IN (so it ends up on the outside of the cozy after stitching and turning.
+Place the elastic with the loop facing IN (so it ends up on the outside of the cozy after stitching and turning.)

 Sew around the edges of the cozy.
 Make sure you catch both pink fabrics and leave a space for turning.
 (Note again that my fabrics are stacked in the wrong order.)